Walkthrough: Parsley Integration with Chi

 }

 This file defines the parsleyApplication struct as the main application service.
 It registers the route handlers and starts the Chi server on port 5504.
-However, aspects like having the listener port configurable or a graceful server shutdown are omitted here, but they could be addressed here as well.
+While aspects like configurable listener ports or graceful server shutdown are omitted for simplicity, they could be addressed within this service as well.

 Running the Application

-To run the application, navigate to the root directory and execute the following command:
+To run the application, navigate to its root directory and execute the following command:

 go run main.go

-As configured in the code, the application will start a Chi server on http://localhost:5504.
+As configured, the application will start a Chi server on http://localhost:5504.
 You can then access the /say-hello endpoint:

 curl "http://localhost:5504/say-hello?name=John"